tangem/blockchain-sdk-swift/BlockchainSdk/WalletManagers/Tron/protobuf/Tron Protobuf.md

 https://github.com/tronprotocol/protocol/blob/master/core/contract/balance_contract.proto
 https://github.com/tronprotocol/protocol/blob/master/core/contract/smart_contract.proto

-Note that the 'package' property was changed from 'protocol' to 'tron' to make the names of generated objects less ambiguous in the context of this SDK.
+DO NOT rename the 'package' property.
+If you do the serialisation will change and the runtime will stop accepting the transactions.

 The WalletCore's protobuf files do not have the Transaction message, that's why the Tron sources were picked.